levietha0311/DLWSD/README.md

 From these two sub-datasets, we constitute a dataset for testing.
 The dataset contains two parts: training and testing at the ratio of 7:3.

-For full access to all the source code and datasets we use, please download by following the link: https://drive.google.com/drive/folders/1gBN-YXZsdfhh0Tp2OHykB3H8NtLXzzZ5?usp=sharing
+For full access to the source code and datasets, please download by following the link: https://drive.google.com/drive/folders/1gBN-YXZsdfhh0Tp2OHykB3H8NtLXzzZ5?usp=sharing

 With the contributions of the authors: